biorelated/biorelated.github.io/_posts/2015-06-27-the-bioinformatics-manifesto.md

 So will small tools for bioinformatics deliver?
 That remains to be seen.
 But first it has to gain a wide adoption and acceptance.
 As of this writing, 48 bioinformaticians have [publicly signed the manifesto](https://github.com/pjotrp/bioinformatics).
-It is a rational approach to start weeding and pruning the thorny garden of bioinformatics software.
-It does not advocate for new fangled ideas or philosophy, it is a call to remain true to tested approaches in software development.
+It sounds like a rational approach to start weeding and pruning the thorny garden of bioinformatics software.

 {% include twitter_plug.html %}